 LGBT+ groups across Israel have also been sounding the alarm over violence against identifiably LGBT+ individuals.
 It’s a risk the community has become acutely aware of since the 2015 attack.
 “I didn’t feel safe anymore after the attack, especially around super orthodox people with the coats,” Micha says.
 “He pulled the knife out of one of those coats — I felt unsafe for a very long time, but now I’ve regained my sense of security.”

-In the last 12 months, The Aguda advocacy group reported a 36% increase in violence and hate speech.
+In recent years, The Aguda advocacy group has reported a significant increase in violence and hate speech.
 In Jerusalem itself, parts of the city still remain unsafe, with verbal and physical harassment, including spitting, all too common.

 It’s those complex, delicate cases that mark some of the most powerful moments of success for the center, Shachar says.
 A year after arriving at the center homeless, confused and hungry and being referred to a Tel Aviv shelter, the young gay Haredi boy returned, this time as a proud man with a boyfriend.
 “He was at a totally different place and so much stronger,” Shachar says, “it’s just amazing to see that kind of change.”